paulkamsteeg/ru-ai-pacman/CourseHandbook.md

 Structure
 ---------

-The course runs for 7 weeks with two 2hr practical sessions every week on Tuesdays and Thursdays in the Terminal room SP A.-1.55.
+The course runs for 8 weeks with two 2hr practical sessions every week on Tuesdays and Thursdays in the Terminal room SP A.-1.55.
 The first 5 weeks consist of assignments where you will work in small groups (2-3 students) to implement and evaluate one of the basic AI methods to solve a 'real-world' problem.
 Solutions to these assignments must be submitted via.
-Blackboard before the start of the following weeks lecture (Tuesday 13:45).
+Blackboard before the start of the following weeks first lecture.
 After the assignments have been graded, you will be given short feedback on your submission.
-In addition an **example solution** to the assignment will be made available after the assignment deadline, i.e. after the start of the following Tuesday lecture.
+In addition an **example solution** to the assignment will be made available after the assignment deadline.

-The final 2 weeks are for a final project and competition where you take all the knowledge you have learned to solve a more complex problem.
+The final 3 weeks are for a final project and competition where you take all the knowledge you have learned to solve a more complex problem.
 The groups different solutions are compared in a competition.

 In contrast to Intro2AI-A all stages of this course are very hands-on where you will work at a computer from a template system and problem